OluAderemi/hello-admin/README.md

 ## Installation

-1. Upload the plugin folder to `/wp-content/plugins/` or install via the WordPress Plugins menu.
+1. Upload the plugin folder to `/wp-content/plugins/`.
 2. Activate the plugin through the **Plugins** menu in WordPress.
 3. Navigate to **Hello Admin Pro** in your admin sidebar.